 Lost Wax Casting: Sterling Silver Rings

 Rings on fingers have been around since the beginning of civilization.
-Egyptian and Greek legend place the wedding ring on the third finger of the left hand, because of a belief that the vein of that finger directly traveled from the heart.
-The Romans extended this description and called this the 'vena amoris', which is Latin for 'the vein of love'.
+Egyptian and Greek legend place the wedding ring on the third finger of the left hand, because of a belief that the vein of that finger traveled directly from the heart.
+The Romans extended this description and called this the "vena amoris", which is Latin for "the vein of love".
 In this class, students will carve a ring to be cast in sterling silver.
 The result will be a lovely, personal piece made to fit, by hand.
-Wax carving, casting set up, torch melting, spin casting and polishing well be demonstrated and practiced.
+Wax carving, casting setup, torch melting, spin casting, and polishing will be demonstrated and practiced.
 No previous experience is necessary to make a beautiful ring.
 Tools and materials will be provided.

 You will need the following tools for this class:

 dinner or snack for the first evening if desired.
 No formal dinner break will be taken.

 part of this course takes place in the metal shop, a space that can be a bit chilly during the spring and fall months (around 55 degrees).
 Be sure to bring some extra layers for warmth.
 Our main classroom is hea